What We Believe about Baptism

 If you would like to be baptized….

-We would be delighted to help you see the importance of following Jesus' example in baptism.
-If you have made the decision and wish to arrange a time for baptism, please contact the church office (674-1172) and speak to the secretary, or make notice on the worship communication card and place in the offering bag on Sunday morning.
+We would be delighted to help you see the importance of following Jesus’ example in baptism.
+If you have made the decision and wish to arrange a time for baptism, please contact the church office (559-674-1172) and speak to the secretary, make notice on the welcome card and place in the offering bag on Sunday morning, or sign up at the link below.